With every year passing, routers are coming with more and more signal strength so that they can cover your entire house under WiFi blanket.

 So let’s see how its 3-in-1 DAP-1650 booster performs.

-I said 3-in-1 because it's indeed a multi-purpose WiFi booster that can act up as access point and media bridge as well.
+I said 3-in-1 because it’s indeed a multi-purpose WiFi booster that can act up as an access point and media bridge as well.

-An access point is only slightly different than a WiFi repeater because it requires wired connection while a repeater can be connected wirelessly to a router.
+An access point is only slightly different than a WiFi repeater because it requires a wired connection while a repeater can be connected wirelessly to a router.

 Anyways, seeing all of these different functions in a single device was really amusing for us.